Pujols hits 696th HR, ties A-Rod for 4th; Cards beat Pirates

 Giovanny Gallegos (3-5) pitched a perfect eighth inning for the Cardinals.
 Ryan Helsley allowed a two-out RBI single from Bryan Reynolds in the ninth before getting Rodolfo Castro to ground out for his 15th save.

-NL batting leader Paul Goldschmidt was 0 for 4, dropping his average to .325.
+Paul Goldschmidt was 0 for 4, dropping his average to .325 to fall behind Los Angeles Dodgers slugger Freddie Freeman (.330) in the NL batting race.
 His two-out walk loaded the bases in the ninth.

 Oneil Cruz put the Pirates ahead 4-3 in the seventh with his 14th homer, driven over the Clemente Wall in right.
 The 23-year-old rookie singled in the first, extending his hit streak to a career-best seven games.
 He is 14 for 30 (.467) during the streak.